code-chimp/code-chimp.github.io/content/posts/rx-notification-pipeline-2/index.md

 ## Conclusion

-I am pretty happy with the results and teammebers on projects that I have added these pipelines to seem to like it.
-Unit tests will be in [the repository][van] if you would like some good code coverate to go with the sample code.
+I am pretty happy with the results and feel this is good enough for a project starter.
+Team members on projects that I have added these pipelines to seem to like it, and the designers were not completely horrified.
+Unit tests will be in [the repository][van] if you would like some good code coverage to go with the sample code.
 As always feel free to drop me a line if you see anywhere that could use some improvement.

 [van]: https://github.com/code-chimp/vanilla-redux-template 'My base template for new Redux projects'
 [bsa]: https://getbootstrap.com/docs/5.2/components/alerts/ 'Provide contextual feedback messages for typical user actions'